 Marley’s Monsters

-The UNpaper Rolls are made from 100% soft cotton flannel and are for those who want to be sustainable but still like the traditional “luxury soft” á la 3-ply.
-The edges feature extra durable full-wrap stitching so feel free to embrace your small bladder (if you have one).
+Marley’s Monsters make reusable UNpaper Rolls from 100% soft cotton flannel and are for those who want to be sustainable but still like the traditional “luxury soft” á la 3-ply.

-One roll of these toilet paper alternatives comes with 24 pieces that you can rewrap around the compostable cardboard center for each reuse (or just toss them in a basket).
+One roll comes with 24 pieces that you can rewrap around the compostable cardboard center to prepare for use (or just toss them in a basket).
+Wash as you would reusable diapers (see guide here).

 About Marley’s Monsters